 “Zooming out” in those moments I remind myself of our company’s purpose, to create JOYful, healthy, fulfilled lives.
 Not being able to cross all t’s and dot all the i’s on one project isn’t going to derail this purpose.
 Realizing this allows me to breathe easier, step away from the immediate challenge and more calmly think about how to solve the situation at hand.

 To summarize, gaining personal perspective requires you to make a choice and to act on it.
 You can look at the situation from a different angle or simply zoom out to see the bigger picture.
-Please reach out to our team of professional health coaches for assistance in managing your mindset and/or creating greater health and wellness in your life.
+Reach out to us so we can partner you up with one of our executive health coaches who will support you in managing your mindset and/or creating greater health and wellness in your life.